Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Empirical Evaluation

 \emph{Do parameters with high variance reduction represent a plausible cause for DNN errors?} \emph{Design and measurements.} This research question investigates whether \APPR helps engineers understand the root causes for each error.

 \CHANGED{We assume that DNN errors occur in specific areas of the simulator parameter space.
 Under this assumption, we identify a set of unsafe parameters and corresponding unsafe values around which a DNN error is susceptible to occur.} Table~\ref{tab:boundary2} provides the list of unsafe parameters, along with the unsafe values identified.
-For example, for the Gaze Angle parameter, unsafe values consist of the boundary values distinguishing labels pertaining to different gaze directions.
-Note that determining unsafe parameters and values is only required for experimental purposes here, as detailed below, and not for for applying \APPR in practice.
+For example, for the Gaze Angle parameter, unsafe values consist of the boundary values distinguishing labels pertaining to different gaze directions. \MAJOR{R1.3, R2.2b, R3.2}{These unsafe parameters were selected in a systematic manner for all the case study subjects.
+Precisely, we report as unsafe values all the values used to label different classes (e.g., eyes openness above/below 20 pixels) and values for borderline cases (i.e., cases in which portions of the face are hidden).
+Also, we have identified additional unsafe parameters that can cause a DNN error because they lead to masked elements in images (e.g., distance between the pupil center and the iris center, distance between the pupil bottom and the bottom eyelid margin).} Note that determining unsafe parameters and values is only required for experimental purposes here, as detailed below, and not for applying \APPR in practice.

+\MAJOR{R2.3}{Face images generated with such unsafe values may lead to DNN errors because the DNN either cannot distinguish two classes or because part of the human face is not present in the image.
+Therefore, we expect all the error-inducing images having such characteristics to belong to an appropriate cluster; precisely, they should belong to a cluster having (a) high variance reduction for the unsafe parameter and (b) an average value close to the identified unsafe value.}

-For our experiment, we consider that a root cause cluster is explanatory in terms of root causes if it satisfies two requirements: 1) It should have at least one unsafe parameter with a variance reduction above 50\%.
-2) The cluster average should be close to one unsafe value.
+For our experiment, we consider that a root cause cluster is explanatory in terms of root causes if it satisfies two requirements: (1) It should have at least one unsafe parameter with a variance reduction above 50\%, (2) the cluster average should be close to one unsafe value.
 For Gaze Angle, Openness, Headpose-X, and Headpose-Y, an average value is considered close to an unsafe value if the difference between them is below 25\% of the length of the subrange including the average value.
 For DistToCenter, PupilToBottom, and PupilToTop, an average value is considered close to an unsafe value if it is below or equal to it.
 For the FLD case study subject, since the reason for not detecting a landmark cannot be related to a single simulator parameter but often depends on combinations of parameters (e.g., the position of the head and the illumination angle lead to shadows on the face), it is impossible to determine unsafe values and therefore such a set of explanatory parameters; as a result, FLD is omitted from this experiment.

 Based on the above, we address this research question by computing the percentage of clusters that are explanatory according to our definition.
 The higher this percentage, the more evidence we have that clustering is useful for identifying causes of DNN errors.